-School should be a time in life when you enjoy and experience as much as possible and at Hethersett we ensure that this extends beyond teaching in the classroom.
+School should be a time in life when you enjoy and experience as much as possible and we ensure that this extends beyond teaching in the classroom.
 We encourage our girls and boys to get fully involved in all aspects of school life and firmly believe in the maxim that the more you put into life the more you get out of it.

 In the Preparatory School pupils will have the chance to enjoy a wide range of activities to support their learning in the classroom.

 - British Athletics Sportshall Competition – competing against other children from Norfolk